AnmolChauhan1234/ReactProjectWorkshop/README.md

-1. Ensure you have Node ,if not
+1. Ensure you have Node ,Then
    ```bash
    npm install
    ```